-First learn to judge distance using a stopwatch by completing the activity Judging distance.
+First, learn to judge distance using a stopwatch by completing the activity Judge distance.
 You can now judge a space that is three seconds in front of your car - that’s crash avoidance space.

 - While riding as a passenger, imagine three seconds of crash avoidance space in front of your car.

 - Notice whether or not the space is free - at no stage should any other vehicle or person be in it.
 Things that could enter your crash avoidance space are called ‘hazards’.

 - Notice also vehicles and pedestrians that could move into your crash avoidance space from the sides.

 - Say to yourself (or to the driver): 'The next hazard that could enter my crash avoidance space is…'

 Detecting hazards is only an early step in being safe.
 Learn about protecting crash avoidance space by using online driving games.